lloydoftheflies/lloydoftheflies.github.io/content/thoughts/pennies-personal-art-projects.md

 ### Readings and Discussions

-On a weekly basis I'll do some recommended reading from him and/or the aforementioned [_Creative Approaches_ course](https://github.com/MimiOnuoha/Creative-Approaches) and discuss them.
+On a weekly basis I'll read a couple recommended readings from Robert and/or the aforementioned [_Creative Approaches_ course](https://github.com/MimiOnuoha/Creative-Approaches) and discuss them.

-### Robert's Work

-There's some opportunity for community engagement through setting up some of Robert's previous works

 ## Structure

 For 4 credits of work, 12 hours per week are expected.
 While some courses separate learning and project work across the semester, this ISR-G will involve multiple concurrent projects.

 On a weekly basis this will generally break down as:

 - 6 hours for group work: the penny robot, sculptures, and group projects
 - 4 hours outside working on personal art projects
 - 2 hours in person: critiques, check-ins, and discussions